-This Festive DIY Arrangement Will Transform Your Porch Into A Hallmark Movie Set
+This DIY Holiday Arrangement Is Worthy Of A Hallmark Movie Set

 Line the bottom of your urn with floral foam, which you can get from your local florist or the dollar store.
 “You can cut foam at an angle, so it fits in snuggly,” says Dodd.
 “If it moves, it’s not tight enough.”
 For an eco-friendlier alternative, use soil, gravel or compact moss.

-Pro tip Instead of making your arrangement directly in the urn, use a plastic pail that fits inside it, making cleanup easier.
+Instead of making your arrangement directly in the urn, use a plastic pail that fits inside it, making cleanup easier.

+To get the full Hallmark effect, keep things classic with an ornate pedestal urn like this one.

 Step 3: Build height

-Larger components, like branches, should be placed first and in the centre.
+Place larger components, like branches, first and in the centre.
 Dodd used rosehip branches and a few stems of Carolina sapphire, but dogwood, curly willow and birch are also popular choices.

-Pro tip Once you insert something into the foam, don’t pull it out.
+Once you insert something into the foam, don’t pull it out.
 Too many holes can cause the foam to break.

 Step 4: Create drama